zio/zio-dynamodb/docs/reference/codec.md

 }
 ```

-The intended migration path for a live table, using any of the four knobs:
+A possible migration path for a live table, using any of the four knobs:

 1. **`ReadBothWriteOld`** — deploy the new library while still writing the old format; safe
    to run alongside instances still on the old library.